The Hodge Realization of the Polylogarithm and the Shintani Generating Class for Totally Real Fields: Introduction

 for $U^\fra\coloneqq\T^\fra\setminus\{1\}$, then $U$ has a natural action of $\Ft$.
 We regard the quotient stack $U/\Ft$ as a generalization of $\bbP^1\setminus\{0,1,\infty\}$; indeed, when $F=\bbQ$, we have $U/\Ft\cong\bbG_m\setminus\{1\}=\bbP^1\setminus\{0,1,\infty\}$.

 The polylogarithm classes of general commutative group schemes were constructed by Huber and Kings \cite{HK18}.
 We consider an equivariant version of their construction in the case of $U/\Ft$.
 More precisely, we construct an element of the equivariant Deligne--Beilinson cohomology $H^{2g-1}_{\sD}(U/\Ft,\bbLog)$ with coefficients in the logarithm sheaf $\bbLog$, which is a certain equivariant pro-unipotent variation of mixed $\bbR$-Hodge structures on $U$.
-Unfortunately, we do not have the theory of equivariant variations of mixed Hodge structures, which is necessary to define the cohomology groups $H^{m}_{\sD}(U/\Ft,\bbLog)$, thus we assume the existence of such a theory (see Hypothesis \ref{hypo: RGamma_Hdg Log} for the precise statement).
+Since the general theory of equivariant variations of mixed $\bbR$-Hodge structures and equivariant Deligne-Beilinson cohomology are not yet sufficiently developed, we give a definition of equivariant Deligne-Beilinson cohomology $H^{m}_{\sD}(U/\Ft,\bbLog)$ specific to our case, using the logarithmic Dolbeault complex (see Propositions \ref{prop: construction} and \ref{prop: A11}).